-If you are unhappy with this response, and believe [Trust/School] has not complied with legislation, please ask for a review by [following our complaints process; details can be found on our website at [LINK] OR by contacting [INDIVIDUAL (COULD BE DPO OR OTHER APPROPRIATE POSITION)]].
+I hope this response satisfies your request.
+If you are unhappy with this response, and believe that the [Trust/school] has not complied with legislation, please ask for a review by following our complaints process (details can be found on our website at [LINK]) OR by contacting the Trust's Data Protection Lead Cathy Brown at dpo@tmet.uk.

 If you still remain dissatisfied following an internal review, you can appeal to the Information Commissioner, who oversees compliance with data protection law.
-You should write to: Customer Contact, Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.
+You should write to: Customer

-Yours sincerely,
+Contact, Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.

-[NAME]
+Yours sincerely

-[For and on behalf of [Trust/School]
+[NAME] [POSITION] [SCHOOL]